mitre/microsoft-windows-server-2016-stig-baseline/README.md

 # windows_server_2016_v1r4_stig_baseline

-InSpec profile to validate the secure configuration of Microsoft Windows Server 2016, against [DISA](https://iase.disa.mil/stigs/)'s **Microsoft Windows Server 2016 ecurity Technical Implementation Guide (STIG) Version 1, Release 7**.
+InSpec profile to validate the secure configuration of Microsoft Windows Server 2016, against [DISA](https://iase.disa.mil/stigs/)'s **Microsoft Windows Server 2016 Security Technical Implementation Guide (STIG) Version 1, Release 7**.

 ## Getting Started
 It is intended and recommended that InSpec run this profile from a __"runner"__ host (such as a DevOps orchestration server, an administrative management system, or a developer's workstation/laptop) against the target remotely over __winrm__.